-With so many medical specialties, it’s not always easy to determine the difference between physicians.
-If you are trying to get diagnosed for a medical condition, it’s important to understand what type of specialist to see and when.
+With so many medical specialties, it’s important to understand what type of specialist to see when trying to get diagnosed for a medical condition.
 A neurosurgeon and a neurologist both specialize in the treatment of medical problems affecting the central nervous system.
 The central nervous system controls most of the functions of the body and mind, consisting of the brain and spinal cord.

 A neurologist treats diseases and conditions of the brain and nervous system, but they do not perform surgery.
 Some of the common conditions they treat include headaches, Alzheimer’s disease, multiple sclerosis, sleep disorders, pain, brain tumors, peripheral nerve disorders, and amyotrophic lateral sclerosis (ALS).
 Some neurologists focus on a subspecialty like neurophysiology, pediatric neurology, epilepsy, vascular neurology, behavioral neurology, or others.